yt-project/yt/doc/source/developing/testing.rst

 .. code-block:: bash

     $ nosetests yt.visualization.tests.test_plotwindow:TestSetWidth

-This nosetests invocation will onyl run the tests defined by the ``TestSetWidth`` class.
+This nosetests invocation will only run the tests defined by the ``TestSetWidth`` class.

 Finally, to determine which test is failing while the tests are running, it helps